tdmnew/sassboilerplate/README.md

 # Prerequisites

-You must have NPM and NodeJs installed.
+You must have NPM and NodeJS installed.

 # Instructions